Cajun accordion

-A Cajun accordion (in Cajun French: accordéon), also known as a squeezebox, is single-row diatonic button accordion used for playing Cajun music.
+A Cajun accordion (in Cajun French: accordéon), also known as a squeezebox, is single-row diatonic button accordion used for playing Cajun and Creole music.

 History

 Many different accordions were developed in Europe throughout the 19th century, and exported worldwide.
-Accordions were brought to Acadiana in the 1890s and became popular by the early 1900s (decade), eventually becoming a staple of Cajun music.
+Although accordions are documented in South Louisiana as early as the mid-century, early models would not have caught on with Cajun musicians due to their tuning in A or F and hence the incompatibility with the fiddle.
+Accordions were brought to Acadiana in the 1890s and became popular by the early 1900s (decade), though it was initially an unaccompanied solo instrument.
+Popular brands were "Monarch" and "Sterling" in addition to Hohner.
+The accordion became more widely adopted during the 1920's as models tuned to C and D appeared, and accordions were able to play with fiddles.

+The accordion fell out of favor in the 1930's, as Anglophone country music and Western swing spread into the region, and amplification allowed string bands to project more sound, first utilized by the Hackberry Ramblers.
+However, this trend reversed after World War II, when the accordion became popular in Cajun music once again, exemplified by Iry LeJeune.

 Many of the German factories producing diatonic accordions for the United States market were destroyed during World War II.
 As a result, some Cajuns, such as Sidney Brown, began producing their own instruments, based on the popular one-row German accordions but with modifications to suit the nuances of the Cajun playing style.
 Since the end of World War II, there has been a surge in the number of Cajun accordion makers in Louisiana, as well as several in Texas.
+While early-postwar accordion builders had to rely on parts salvaged from older accordions and Hohners, since about 1980 builders tend to use fine imported bellows, reeds, and woods.